GRID V8: AI Guidance for College and Career Decisions

 Image-Liking

-The user likes the look of an activity more than the daily reality.
+The user likes the look of an activity more than the daily reality of doing it.

 Prompt Monkey Drift

-The user is getting fluent at polished output without building understanding, judgment, or responsibility.
+The user is becoming fluent at polished output without building understanding, judgment, or responsibility.

 Performance Without Understanding

-The user is succeeding in systems that reward clean-looking work more than real thinking.
+The user is succeeding in environments that reward clean-looking work but not real thinking.

 Campus Myopia